faisal-saddique/lora-with-firebase/README.md

 ### Project done for one of my clients from SriLanka.

-The repository contains the codes for both the LoRa transmitter and the LoRa reciever.
+The repository contains the codes for both the LoRa transmitter, and the LoRa reciever.